Building Tiny Homes. Building Community.

 Click here to volunteer

-Donate to Sponsor a Home or Part of a Home. donate to help build tiny homes for the homeless in Seattle
+Sponsor a Home or Part of a Home.
+Contribute to Buy Materials.

-.graphic showing the $4500 cost of materials for Sound Foundations NW in Seattle to build a tiny home for the homeless as a temporary solution to homelessness interior of a finished tiny home for the homeless built by sound foundations nw in seattle The median length of stay for a resident in a tiny home is 114 days.
-That means that up to 3 people per year transition into a tiny home and then out to a better life.
+The median length of stay for a resident in a tiny home is 114 days.
+That means that up to 3 people per year transition through a tiny home and out to a better life.
 Our homes are built to last 20 years.
 Therefore, ONE TINY HOME HAS THE POTENTIAL TO HELP UP TO 60 PEOPLE.
 Our transitional tiny homes cost $4500.
-As part of our Plan for Functional Zero, we are relying on both federal and state money, AND private donations and grants.
-Please be sure to designate your donations to Sound Foundations NW.
-Your donation goes a long way to get everyone off the streets and any amount that you give changes lives.
+As part of our Plan for Functional Zero, we are relying primarily on private donations and grants.
+Please be sure to designate your gifts to Sound Foundations NW, they go a long way towards moving everyone off the streets.
+Any amount that you give changes lives.
 Thank you!

 MORE ABOUT SOUND FOUNDATIONS NW